Facebear-ljx/RGM/readme.md

-# Mind the Gap: Offline Policy Optimization for Imperfect Rewards
+# Mind the Gap: Offline Policy Optimization for Imperfect Rewards (ICLR 2023)
 This is the official implementation of RGM (Reward Gap Minimization) (https://openreview.net/forum?id=WumysvcMvV6).
 RGM can be perceived as a hybrid offline RL and offline IL method that can handle diverse types of imperfect rewards include but not limited to **partially correct reward, sparse reward, multi-task datasharing setting and completely incorrect rewards.**